Chevrolet Suburban: Third generation (1947)

-This model generation was based on the Chevrolet Advance Design series of pickups.
+The third generation model was based on the Chevrolet Advance Design series of pickups.

-Beginning in 1953, the Hydra-Matic 4-speed automatic transmission was available in GMC models and in the 1954 model year Chevrolet Suburbans.
-Models with rear panel doors were designated "3106," while those with tailgates were designated "3116."
+Beginning in 1953, the Hydra-Matic four-speed automatic transmission was available in GMC models and in the 1954 model year Chevrolet Suburbans.
+Models with rear panel doors were designated "3106", while those with tailgates were designated "3116".
 In 1952, the Suburban came with either a tailgate or panel doors.
 The front bench seat was split, with two seats on the driver's side and a single seat on the passenger side, which slid forward for access to the rear two rows of seats.
 The second row was a "2/3" seat, requiring occupants to move past the front passenger seat, as well as the second-row seats to access the third row.
 This was the last series to feature "canopy express" models.

 The design of the 1947 Suburban would inspire the design of the Chevrolet HHR over half a century later.

 Fourth generation (1955)

 Updated engineering and styling on Chevrolet trucks was not introduced until March 25, 1955, in the middle of the model year that GM called the Chevrolet Task Force/GMC Blue Chip series.
 All Chevrolet and GMC truck models received new styling that included a flatter hood, front fenders flush with the body, and a trapezoid grille.
 The trucks' V-shaped speedometer was shared with passenger car models.

 Engines included I6 and the small-block V8s.
 Chevrolet used its 265 V8 engine, later evolving it to a 283-cubic-inch version.
 GMC based their V8 on a Pontiac design.
 Standard Suburban model numbers continued from the previous series, but the introduction of four-wheel-drive models in 1957 added the numbers "3156" for 4WD Suburbans with panel doors, and "3166" for 4WD Suburbans with tailgates.

-The "Suburban" name was also used on GM's fancy 2-door GMC 100 series pickup trucks from 1955 to 1959, called the Suburban Pickup, which was similar to the Chevrolet Cameo Carrier, but it was dropped at the same time as Chevy's Cameo in March 1958 when GM released the new all-steel "Fleetside" bed option replacing the Cameo/Suburban Pickup fiberglass bedsides.
-The Suburban name was never used again on a 1/2 ton pickup after the discontinuance of the Suburban Pickup.
+The "Suburban" name was also used on GM's two-door GMC 100 series pickup trucks from 1955 to 1959, called the Suburban Pickup, which was similar to the Chevrolet Cameo Carrier.
+However, it was dropped at the same time as Chevy's Cameo in March 1958, when GM released the new all-steel "Fleetside" bed option, replacing the Cameo/Suburban Pickup fiberglass bedsides.
+The Suburban name was never used again on a 1/2 ton pickup after the discontinuation of the Suburban Pickup.
 Although not documented because of a fire that destroyed the records, the production of Suburban Pickups is understood to be 300 or fewer each model year it was offered from 1955 to 1958.